official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 delegated authority in cases where the risk of collateral damage to civilian buildings was considered higher than “low”.[^70]

-[^67] Telegram 69 FCO London to Washington, 12 February 2001, ‘Foreign Secretary’s Telephone
+[^67]: Telegram 69 FCO London to Washington, 12 February 2001, ‘Foreign Secretary’s Telephone
-[^68] Email SEC(O)1-S to PS/Hd of MoDLA-S, 9 July 2001, ‘ROs’.
+[^68]: Email SEC(O)1-S to PS/Hd of MoDLA-S, 9 July 2001, ‘ROs’.
-[^69] Letter Hemming to Brummell, 19 December 2001, ‘Iraq NFZs: Response Option Triggers’.
+[^69]: Letter Hemming to Brummell, 19 December 2001, ‘Iraq NFZs: Response Option Triggers’.
-[^70] Letter Hemming to Berman, 6 March 2001, ‘Iraq – RO5 Target’.
+[^70]: Letter Hemming to Berman, 6 March 2001, ‘Iraq – RO5 Target’.

 212

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 120. Sir Christopher Meyer told the Inquiry that, throughout 2000, concern grew about how long the NFZs could legally be sustained and about how to respond if an aircraft